 The majority of countries in the world and the majority of osteopaths in Canada use these internationally accepted titles and definitions.
 Unfortunately, British Columbia is out of step with these standards and the titles “Osteopath” and “Osteopathic Physician” are currently reserved for osteopathic physicians here.

 Members of Osteopathy BC therefore use the title ‘Osteopathic Practitioner” in British Columbia to make it very clear that we are not physicians and to conform with the law.

 We regret any public confusion which may be caused by not following international standards, but this is beyond our control.

 Osteopathy BC is not a regulating body, nor is it able to certify any provincial recognition.
-Like other organisations of its kind in Canada and throughout the world, it is an association of Osteopathic Practitioners committed to fostering education of the public about the profession, demonstrating accountability and ethical practice, and providing a list of practitioners whose training is known to be of a high standard.
+Like other organizations of its kind in Canada and throughout the world, it is an association of Osteopathic Practitioners committed to fostering education of the public about the profession, demonstrating accountability and ethical practice, and providing a list of practitioners whose training is known to be of a high standard.

 Both streams of osteopathy are recognized by the osteopathic international alliance (OIA) which represents 75,000 osteopathic practitioners and osteopathic physicians from more than 20 different countries worldwide.